 There is a misunderstanding that all “psychologists” are therapists - that they spend their days in their office, listening to people talk about their problems and asking deeper questions that get to the heart of specific behaviors, memories, and traumas.
 Not all psychologists do this type of work.
 A criminal psychologist, for example, may spend their time studying crime and giving expert testimony in court.
 A biological psychologist may be focused on research in a specific niche that not all psychologists have studied.

 When we think of psychologists in a typical therapist’s office, we are thinking of clinical psychologists.
-Not all clinical psychologists are therapists and not all therapists are clinical psychologists.
+Not all clinical psychologists are therapists, and not all therapists are clinical psychologists.
 Read on to learn the differences, what it takes to become a clinical psychologist, and how you can take the next steps to make this job your lifelong career.

 What does a Clinical Psychologist Do?

 A clinical psychologist uses their knowledge of psychology to assess, treat, and research emotional and mental disorders.
-They help individual patients work through trauma or identify the symptoms of their disorders (anxiety, PTSD, etc.) in order to help them live a more productive and fulfilling life.
+They help individual patients work through trauma or identify the symptoms of their disorders (anxiety, PTSD, etc.) to help them live a more productive and fulfilling life.

 - Earns a doctoral degree (Ph.D. or PsyD) from an accredited university